CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 #### OPS.2.4.M23 Planning the Safe Use in a Secure Network Segment [IT Operations]

-A secured network segment should be used for the remote maintenance, this should be implemented and operated in the manner of a * Demilitarized Zone * (* DMZ). *
+A secured network segment should be used for the remote maintenance, this should be realized and operated in the manner of a * Demilitarized Zone * (* DMZ). *

 In the area of ​​remote maintenance, all remote maintenance components should preferably be located in the secure network segment and not be located directly in the internal network.
 This can protect the spread from a non-intrusive network to the network with the remote maintenance system, with appropriate analysis tools and tools in between.